Iceland in November: Everything You Need To Know

 Here is a round-up of the top things to do in Iceland in November.

 The single most popular activity during the winter months in Iceland is visiting one of the country's many ice caves.
-Ice cave tours are a fantastic mix of adventure and wonder.
-Stepping inside one of these bejeweled caverns, the pale-blue ice glittering around you is dreamlike.
+Our selection of ice cave tours is a fantastic mix of adventure and wonder.
+Stepping inside one of these incredible caverns, the pale-blue ice glittering around you is dreamlike.
 Don't forget your camera!

 Ice caves are formed by melted water in Iceland's glaciers.
 New caves and networks are made every year, meaning that every visitor to Iceland gets to witness something unique.